fatemafaria142/Bengali-Political-Sentiment-Analysis/README.md

 # Motamot: A Dataset for Revealing the Supremacy of Large Language Models over Transformer Models in Bengali Political Sentiment Analysis

 ## Abstract
+Sentiment analysis is the process of identifying and categorizing people’s emotions or opinions regarding various topics.
+Analyzing political sentiment is critical for understanding the complexities of public opinion processes, especially during election seasons.
+It gives significant information on voter preferences, attitudes, and current trends.
+In this study, we investigate political sentiment analysis during Bangladeshi elections, specifically examining how effectively Pre-trained Language Models (PLMs) and Large Language Models (LLMs) capture complex sentiment characteristics.
+Our study centers on the creation of the "Motamot" dataset, comprising 7,058 instances annotated with positive and negative sentiments, sourced from diverse online newspaper portals, forming a comprehensive resource for political sentiment analysis.
+We meticulously evaluate the performance of various PLMs including BanglaBERT, Bangla BERT Base, XLM-RoBERTa, mBERT, and sahajBERT, alongside LLMs such as Gemini 1.5 Pro and GPT 3.5 Turbo.
+Moreover, we explore zero-shot and few-shot learning strategies to enhance our understanding of political sentiment analysis methodologies.
+Our findings underscore BanglaBERT’s commendable accuracy of 88.10% among PLMs.
+However, the exploration into LLMs reveals even more promising results.
+Through the adept application of Few-Shot learning techniques, Gemini 1.5 Pro achieves an impressive accuracy of 96.33%, surpassing the remarkable performance of GPT 3.5 Turbo, which stands at 94%.
+This underscores Gemini 1.5 Pro’s status as the superior performer in this comparison.

 ## Table of Contents
 - [Proposed Methodology](#experimental-methodology)